thedougco/responsive.ly/_posts/2013-04-01-session-notes-for jeffrey-zeldmans-ten-commandments.md

 [Kick Ass Kickoff Meetings](http://alistapart.com/article/kick-ass-kickoff-meetings)

 **X. To thine own self be true**
 “Don't change what you are in the hopes it will make you more popular.
-The third time I was arrested, I figured this out“ --Jeffrey Zeldman
+The third time I was arrested, I figured this out.“ --Jeffrey Zeldman

 **XI.
-Don't be a lemming!**
+Don’t be a lemming!**
 “Think for yourself.
 Thank you!“ --Jeffrey Zeldman